Last Updated: 2/22/2017 10:55:33 PM

 With various stories attached to this Rakhi or Rakshabandhan, this festival is celebrated in various parts of the country.

 Raksha Bandhan is a festival celebrated in various regions.
-Let’s have a look at the celebrations in various parts of the country before we celebrate Raksha Bandhan in 2016.
+Let’s have a look at the celebrations in various parts of the country before we celebrate Raksha Bandhan.

 This way, Rakshabandhan is celebrated in the various Southern states of our country.
-We all will look forward to the same celebration this Raksha Bandhan in 2016.
+We all will look forward to the same celebration this Raksha Bandhan.

 Rakhi is celebrated in various states of India.
 Eastern part of the country celebrates Rakhi in a different form.